AqayeFarazmehr/PySpam/README.md

 + 4 new API added
 + IP address will reset every 5 threads
 + This tool only works with **tor**
++ THIS VERSION IS NOT WORKING ON TERMUX!
+TRY [PYSpamTermux](https://github.com/SlavPH/PySpamTermux/)

 # Run tor
 You can tun tor in terminal with: